hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 Then you can go to your webpage with `https://username.github.io`.
 Change username to yours and see what is happening.
 During further study, you will use GitHub pages to do more, to share and show anything you want with the world.

-### Bind a customised domain name
+### Bind a customized domain name

 Coming soon.

 ## References and further reading

-*[Jupyter Notebooks from 2017 fall students](https://drive.google.com/file/d/1fUcnMEQUHnAHycGswLubEccC3Xukq63D/view).
-You can check out some projects and their notesbooks to get more falimilar with Jupyter Notebook.
+*[Jupyter Notebooks from 2017 fall students](https://github.com/data-projects-archive/).
+You can check out some projects and their notebooks to get more familiar with Jupyter Notebook.

-*[GitHub offical guide](https://guides.github.com/).
+*[GitHub official guide](https://guides.github.com/).
 You can basically learn everything about GitHub in it's guide.

 ------

-If you have any questions, or seek for help troubleshotting, please [create an issue here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/new)
+If you have any questions, or seek for help troubleshooting, please [create an issue here](https://github.com/hupili/python-for-data-and-media-communication-gitbook/issues/new)